marksherriff/cs4720-f22-website/apps.md

 * Platform Justification - What are the benefits to the platform you chose?
 * Major Features/Screens - Include short descriptions of each (at least 3 of these)
-* Optional Features - Include specific directions on how to test/demo each feature and declare the exact set that adds up to ~60 pts
+* Optional Features - Include specific directions on how to test/demo each feature and declare the exact set that adds up to ~150 pts
-* Testing Methodologies - What did you do to test the app?
 * Usage - Include any special info we need to run the app (username/passwords, etc.)
 * Lessons Learned - What did you learn about mobile development through this process?
+* Wireframe - Include a wireframe of your app from during initial design.
+This can be a digital wireframe (please include an exported image, not a link to a tool) or _good quality_ pictures of a hand-drawn wireframe.

-The format can be found here: [Coming Soon!](#)
+The format can be found here: [Final Project Documentation](https://docs.google.com/document/d/16_mEyjhrjjkveu23KUov6jaQAk4YdBLWl3KNlWqPp5o/edit?usp=sharing)

 __Optional Features__

-NOTE: Any feature you implement that is, in the opinion of the staff, added solely for the purpose of earning points and do not make sense in the context of the app will not receive full points, if any.
+NOTE: Any feature you implement that is, in the opinion of the staff, added solely for the purpose of earning points and does not make sense in the context of the app will not receive full points, if any.

 30 pts - GPS / Location-awareness (includes using Google or Apple Maps)
 - Your app uses the location of the user in some meaningful way in the app.
 A plain Google Map with just your location and no modification will not earn full credit.